 Entry Points are the points of access, or front doors, into the housing crisis response system and are often the organizations that households approach to access resources in their communities.
-CEPEs select and vote on the agencies to serve as the Entry Points for CE in their region.
 Entry Points are responsible for ensuring that households appearing for services have prompt access to the housing crisis response system and are referred to and prioritized for the resources best fit for their household.

-- Assisting households presenting for services, including: - Welcoming and working with households with a trauma-informed and crisis resolution approach. - Providing warm referrals for households to mainstream and emergency services, like family violence centers or emergency shelters, if the household would like a referral and is eligible for those services.
+- Assisting households presenting for services, including: - Welcoming and working with households with a trauma-informed and crisis resolution approach. - Providing warm referrals for households to mainstream and emergency services, like family violence centers or emergency shelters, if the household would like a referral and is eligible for those services. - Supporting the local CE process, including: - Establishing and honoring CE hours of operation. - Committing to having at least one staff member trained as an Assessor to assist households either on a walk-in or scheduled basis. - Staff members who have completed Training for Assessors with the TX BoS CoC are the only persons qualified to perform assessments at Entry Points. - When Entry Points have only one Assessor, that Entry Point must have a scheduling mechanism to ensure that there are no unnecessary delays in assessment.
+An example of a scheduling mechanism includes having a local public appointment scheduling software through which households can schedule a CE assessment appointment. - Designating at least one staff member to participate in CEPE meetings. - Providing input and data to their CEPE to understand and improve the local CE process. - Actively participating in and attending local Case Conferencing meetings.

-- Supporting the local CE process, including: - Establishing and honoring CE hours of operation. - Committing to having at least one staff member trained as an Assessor to assist households either on a walk-in or scheduled basis. - Staff members who have completed Training for Assessors with the TX BoS CoC are the only persons qualified to perform assessments at Entry Points. - When Entry Points have only one Assessor, that Entry Point must have a scheduling mechanism to ensure that there are no unnecessary delays in assessment.
-An example of a scheduling mechanism includes having a local public appointment scheduling software through which households can schedule a CE assessment appointment. - o Designating at least one staff member to participate in CEPE meetings. - Providing input and data to their CEPE to understand and improve the local CE process. - Actively participating in and attending local Case Conferencing meetings. - Ensuring representation at meetings hosted by the TX BoS CoC.
+• Ensuring representation at meetings hosted by the TX BoS CoC.